Joniekesh/crypto-crowdfunding-app/README.md

 # crypto-crowdfunding-app

  This is a secured ethereum smart contract based crowdfunding application where users can create or donate to Campaigns.
 All transactions are permanently saved in Ethereum network.
+You have to install Metamask on any of your applicable browser or download from Appstore if you are using Android in order to create or donate to a Campaign.
 # URL:https://crypto-crowdfunding.netlify.app/
 # Key Technologies Used
 1. React.